The Library is committed to preparing students for a complex future in a global world.

 Debbie Rawson - Library Technician

 Having previously worked as a Teachers' Aide, Debbie embarked on a career shift in 2011, graduating with a Diploma of Library and Information Services.
-She secured a position with Brisbane City Council Libraries.
-In 2020 she commenced at BGS as a Library Technician.
+She secured a position with Brisbane City Council Libraries then in 2020 she commenced at BGS as a Library Technician.

-The blend between the dynamic energy of the Centenary Library, mixed with her involvement in the academic research space, means that Debbie enjoys some of the best that BGS Library has to offer.
+The blend between working in the Centenary library and Senior Library means that Debbie enjoys some of the best that BGS Libraries have to offer.
 It is an exciting, ever-evolving and rewarding role to work in.

 Ask Mrs Rawson about: